clarkkon/dsc-phase-1-project-v2-4/README.md

 ## Overview and Business Understanding

-My project aims to discover the top films, studios, and genres to inform best practice for our new movie studio.
+My project aims to discover the top films, studios, and genres to inform best practice for our new movie studio. __[Here](https://docs.google.com/presentation/d/1_JF67-Pt34Av5e8E7B1tme76G3Ws0CBju3ZH-Sa_wMQ/edit?usp=sharing)__ is the link to my presentation.
 Questions: How can our new studio be successful?
 What are the ways that current studios have been successful and why?
 Who can we look to for business models?
 What kinds of films should we be creating?
 How has the pandemic changed viewers' interests?

 ## Data Source and Data Description